No Crash, No Exploit: Automated Verification of Embedded Kernels: Related Work

-\item \emph{Absence of privilege escalation} \cite{yang2010safe,vasudevan2016uberspark,nordholz2020design} (a.k.a.~ kernel integrity), i.e. proving that the kernel protects itself and that no attacker can gain control over it; \item \emph{Absence of runtime errors}~\cite{vasudevan2013design} like buffer overflows, null-pointer dereferences, or format string vulnerabilities. \end{itemize} \begin{sectionhighlight} To achieve maximal automation, we focus on \emph{implicit} properties.
+\item \emph{Absence of privilege escalation} \cite{yang2010safe,vasudevan2016uberspark,nordholz2020design} (a.k.a.~ kernel integrity), i.e.\ proving that the kernel protects itself and that no attacker can gain control over it; \item \emph{Absence of runtime errors}~\cite{vasudevan2013design} like buffer overflows, null-pointer dereferences, or format string vulnerabilities. \end{itemize} \begin{sectionhighlight} To achieve maximal automation, we focus on \emph{implicit} properties.
 Especially, we are the first to prove that absence of privilege escalation is implicit. \end{sectionhighlight}

-Note that the invariants we infer could significantly reduce the number of annotations required to verify functional correctness~\cite{nelson2019scaling}, and can help other low-level analyses such as WCET estimation~\cite{schuster2019proving,colin2001wcet} (e.g., memory accesses or indirect jumps).
+Note that the invariants we infer could significantly reduce the number of annotations required to verify functional correctness~\cite{nelson2019scaling}, and can generally help any other analysis; for instance worst-case execution time (WCET) estimation~\cite{schuster2019proving,colin2001wcet} requires knowledge about the CFG and memory accesses.
+Stronger invariants can be inferred by combining our analysis with other domains~\cite{cousot1979systematic}.

-\mysubparagraph{TCB and verification comprehensiveness} We only trust that the bootloader correctly loads the ELF image in memory, that the hardware complies with its specification, and that our abstract interpreter (which has no dependencies) is sound.
+\mysubparagraph{Trusted computing base (TCB) and verification comprehensiveness} We only trust that the bootloader correctly loads the ELF image in memory, that the hardware complies with its specification, and that our abstract interpreter (which has no dependencies) is sound.
 We do not trust the build toolchain (compiler, build scripts, assembler and linker), we analyze all of the code, and we do not assume any unverified hypothesis.

 While push-button methods can verify all of the code~\cite{dam2013machine,nelson2019scaling,nordholz2020design}, more manual methods often~\cite{xu2016practical,walker1980specification,klein2014comprehensive,gu2016certikos} leave parts of the code unverified when the verification is hard or overly tedious.
 While source-level verifications methods sometimes carry to the assembly level~\cite{sewell2013translation} or include support for assembly instructions~\cite{paul2012completing,vasudevan2016uberspark}, they usually trust the compilation, assembly and linking phases.